-Fire official warns massive California wildfire is ‘knocking on the door’ to the Lake Tahoe area
+Fire official warns massive California wildfire is ‘knocking on the door’ to Lake Tahoe area

 “We have all efforts in place to keep it out of the basin,” Porter said.
 “But we do need to also be aware that is a possibility based on the way fires have been burning.”

-The fire has destroyed more than 600 structures, including 455 single residences since it sparked on Aug.
+The fire has destroyed more than 600 structures, including 455 single residences since it began Aug.
 14. It leveled much of the small town of Grizzly Flats as it exploded in size in the few days after igniting.
 Officials are eyeing movement toward the area of Lake Tahoe, a popular alpine lake region with resort communities on the California-Nevada border.

-The city of South Lake Tahoe, an area at the lake’s southern shore with beaches and campgrounds, has a population of 22,525, and fluctuates between 30,000-100,000 during summers and weekends, with higher fluctuations during holiday weekends, according to a city spokesperson, Lindsey Baker.
+The city of South Lake Tahoe, an area at the lake’s southern shore with beaches and campgrounds, has a population of 22,525, and fluctuates between 30,000 and 100,000 during summers and weekends, with higher fluctuations during holiday weekends, according to a city spokeswoman, Lindsey Baker.

 “It’s definitely something we’re monitoring with high attention levels,” said Joe Irvin, city manager for South Lake Tahoe.